National Registry of Evidence-Based Programs and Practices: Reviewers

-QOR reviewers are required to have a doctoral-level degree and a strong background and understanding of current methods of evaluating prevention and treatment interventions.
-RFD reviewers are selected from two categories: direct services experts (including both providers and consumers of services), or experts in the field of implementation.
-Direct services experts must have previous experience evaluating prevention or treatment interventions and knowledge of mental health or substance abuse prevention or treatment content areas.
+QOR reviewers were required to have a doctoral-level degree and a strong background and understanding of current methods of evaluating prevention and treatment interventions.
+RFD reviewers were selected from two categories: direct services experts (including both providers and consumers of services), or experts in the field of implementation.
+Direct services experts must have had previous experience evaluating prevention or treatment interventions and knowledge of mental health or substance abuse prevention or treatment content areas.

 Products and publications

-NREPP publishes an intervention summary for each intervention it adds to the Registry.
-The summaries, which are accessed through the Registry's search engine, contain the following standardized information:
+NREPP published an intervention summary for each intervention in the Registry.
+The summaries, accessed through the Registry's search engine, contained standardized information: